yakicer/yakicer/README.md

 ### LogBee
 *May 2023 - Present*

 LogBee provides users with a platform to manage and monitor their Esp32 devices and logs in real-time.
-My contributions involve:
+Self:

 - User authentication and registration system ✅
 - Implementing background services using SignalR and MQTTnet 🌐📡